 I received my training as a health coach from the Institute for Integrative Nutrition, where I was trained in more than 100 dietary theories (if you think that sounds confusing it sure is, but I can make it easy for you!) and studied a variety of practical lifestyle management techniques, and innovative coaching methods with some of the world’s top health and wellness experts.

 My teachers included Dr. Andrew Weil, Director of the Arizona Center for Integrative Medicine; Dr. David Katz, Director of Yale University’s Prevention Research Center; Dr. Walter Willett, Chair of Nutrition at Harvard University; Geneen Roth, bestselling author and expert on emotional eating; and many other leading researchers and nutrition authorities.

-I'm also a Certified Mindfulness Based Stress Reduction (MBSR) teacher and spend a lot of my time teaching Mindfulness Based Resilience at work to the staff at Counties Manakau (believe me, these wonderful people need it!).
+I'm also a Registered Mindfulness Based Stress Reduction (MBSR) teacher (trained with MTIA) and spend a lot of my time teaching Mindfulness Based Resilience at work to the staff at Counties Manakau (believe me, these wonderful people need it!).
 Mindfulness meditation has been a key part of my post-cancer life and sanity!
 I aim to offer at least one public course each year, so be sure to contact me if you'd like to know more!

 My education has equipped me with extensive knowledge in holistic nutrition, health coaching, positive psychology and preventive health.
 Drawing on these skills and my personal experience of illness and healing, I created and run Life 2.0 courses, all about living life after cancer as well as work with people one-to-one to reach their goals of being as healthy and happy as possible.